wildone/eduVPN-proxyguard/README.md

 > **_NOTE:_**  If you test the client on Linux, you might also need to add --fwmark 51820 (or some other number that the WG connection configures) to mark that the packets going out of this proxy are encrypted, preventing a routing loop.
 51820 is the default for WireGuard.
 Note that this needs root.

+> **_NOTE:_**  The default TCP source port is the same as the UDP listen port, 1337 in this case.
+To change this, pass --tcpport.
+You can set it to 0 to automatically pick an available TCP source port.

 The received TCP packets from the server (in this case `vpn.example.com`) are forwarded back to the address of the first received UDP packet.
 So if the proxy receives an UDP packet from port x first, it will remember this as the destination for received packets.
 This is so that WireGuard can use a dynamic port.